The Antidiscrimination Eighth Amendment

 77 Pages Posted: 5 Oct 2004 Last revised: 4 Feb 2016

-Constitutional meaning is not a creature of linguistic happenstance.
-Disengaged from history and context, the words "nor cruel and unusual punishments inflicted" may be read to condemn any of three things.
-Firstly, the words may condemn vicious methods of punishment that have not been used before or have fallen into disuse.
-Secondly, the words may condemn punishments that appear excessive when compared with what other jurisdictions impose for like offenses.
-Thirdly, the words may condemn punishments that are invidiously discriminatory.
-In the English language, the words "nor cruel and unusual punishments inflicted" are susceptible of all three constructions.
-But that is hardly sufficient warrant for an interpreter of the United States Constitution to say "We'll have 'em all!"
-Such an approach to constitutional interpretation would allow one to conclude that the second amendment protects both a right of the people to keep and bear weapons and a right of the people to keep and bear their upper limbs.
-The right interpretation of the Constitution is a creature of context and history.
+Disengaged from history and context, the words "nor cruel and unusual punishments inflicted" may be read in a range of ways.
+For example, they may be read to condemn vicious methods of punishment that have not been used before or have fallen into disuse, or punishments that appear excessive when compared with what other jurisdictions impose for like offenses, or punishments that are invidiously discriminatory.
+In the English language, the words "nor cruel and unusual punishments inflicted" are susceptible of all these interpretations.
 The context in which the phrase "nor cruel and unusual punishments inflicted" appears is a provision that also condemns excessive bail and excessive fines.
 And history reveals that the provision's combination of condemnations was designed and understood to prevent invidiously discriminatory punishment.